TomScheffers/pyarrow_ops/README.md

 # Pyarrow ops
 Pyarrow ops is Python libary for data crunching operations directly on the pyarrow.Table class, using only numpy.
 For convenience, function naming and behavior tries to replicates that of the Pandas API.
-The performance is currently on par with pandas, however performance can be significantly improved by utilizing pyarrow.compute functions or improving algorithms in numpy.
+The performance is decent, however performance can be significantly improved by utilizing pyarrow.compute functions or improving algorithms in numpy.

 ## Installation